RudyRSDev/mpcb_lethal_pack/profile/BepInEx/plugins/Clementinise-CustomSounds/README.md

 The mod automatically replaces game sounds with the .wav files from the "CustomSounds" folder.
 Make sure your file names match the in-game sounds you want to replace.

 ## Terminal Commands:
-- `CUSTOMSOUNDS LIST`: Displays all currently loaded sounds
+- `CUSTOMSOUNDS LIST/L`: Displays all currently loaded sounds
-- `CUSTOMSOUNDS RELOAD`: Reloads and applies sounds from the 'CustomSounds' folder and its subfolders
+- `CUSTOMSOUNDS RELOAD/RL`: Reloads and applies sounds from the 'CustomSounds' folder and its subfolders
-- `CUSTOMSOUNDS REVERT`: Unloads all custom sounds and restores original game sounds
+- `CUSTOMSOUNDS REVERT/RV`: Unloads all custom sounds and restores original game sounds
-- `CUSTOMSOUNDS HELP`: Provides a list of all CustomSounds commands
+- `CUSTOMSOUNDS HELP/H`: Provides a list of all CustomSounds commands

-## Tips
-You can utilize [LCSoundTool](https://thunderstore.io/c/lethal-company/p/no00ob/LCSoundTool/) and its F5 logging feature to identify the name of the audio you want to replace.
+## Syncing Custom Sounds with Clients (Experimental Feature):
+CustomSounds now introduces an experimental feature allowing the host to sync their custom sounds with all clients in the lobby.
+This feature ensures that everyone in the game experiences the same custom audio environment.
+However, it requires all clients to have the CustomSounds mod installed.

+### How to Sync:
+As a host, you can initiate the sync process through terminal commands.
+This will send your custom sounds to all connected clients who have CustomSounds installed.

+### Terminal Commands for Sync:
+- `CUSTOMSOUNDS SYNC/S`: Starts the synchronization process of custom sounds with all clients.
+- `CUSTOMSOUNDS FORCE-UNSYNC/FU`: Forces all clients to unsync and revert to their original sounds.
+- `CUSTOMSOUNDS UNSYNC/U`: Allows clients to manually unsync from the host's custom sounds and revert to their original audio setup.

+When the host initiates a sync, clients will receive a notification to accept the sync request.
+On acceptance, custom sounds from the host will be downloaded and applied to the client's game.

+***Note:*** *The sync feature is experimental and might not work as expected in all scenarios.
+Feedback and bug reports are appreciated to improve this functionality!*

 ## For Sound Packs Creator
 To make installation easier, you will need to organize your release as follows: